- Worse: mopping quality ZDNET said the UV Reveal was one of the best mops used compared with other robots including the X40 Ultra.

-- Worse: stain removal claim CNET reports Shark’s claim of improved stain removal versus the Dreame X40 Ultra.
+- Worse: stain removal CNET reported Shark's claim of twice improved stain removal compared with the Dreame X40 Ultra.

 Shark PowerDetect UV Reveal Robot Vacuum Review